 What Happens if a Serious Illness/Injury Occurs on a Cruise Ship?

-3 Steps on How to be Prepared in case of a Medical Emergency:
+3 Steps on How to be Prepared for a Medical Emergency Abroad:

-Step One: Check with your Health Insurance Provider:
+Step 1: Check with your Health Insurance Provider:

 - Does your policy cover emergency medical treatment by a foreign hospital?
 Are there stipulations on what medical facilities or doctors are covered under your plan when traveling abroad or within the U.S.?

 - Are you covered for emergency medical evacuation when traveling abroad or within the U.S.?

 - Ask if they offer a supplemental travel medical insurance plan that you can purchase prior to traveling abroad.
 The supplemental coverage would then be secondary to your health insurance plan.
 For example, Blue Cross Blue Shield offers a travel supplemental plan called GeoBlue.

 - Find out how payments to medical care providers abroad will be handled You may have to cover the costs up front and get reimbursed later.

 - Are you covered for high-risk activities such as parasailing, mountain climbing, scuba diving, or off-roading?
 Check to see if these activities are covered with travel medical insurance providers as well.
 You may have to pay more to have coverage.

 - Is pre-authorization or a second opinion required before emergency treatment can begin?